IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/40-smart-contract-10.png)

-At this point, you have completed the tutorial and gained basic knowledge on smart contract development.
+At this point, you should have completed the tutorial and gained some basic knowledge on smart contract development.
 The next step is to build the smart contract for the tracking donations use case.
-For this, change directory to `smart-contract` folder in the `hlfabric-lab-code` repo and run `npm install`.
+For this, open a terminal session and change directory to `smart-contract` folder in the `hlfabric-lab-code` repo and run the following commands.

 ```
 cd ~/Development/blockchain/hlfabric-lab-code/smart-contract
 npm install
 ```

-Next, add the `smart-contract` sub-folder to your workspace in Visual Code.
+Next, add the `smart-contract` folder to your workspace in Visual Code.
 Your workspace should look similar to:

 ![](./images/15-smart-contract-3.png)